 “When eating an elephant, take one bite at a time.”
 Creighton Adams

-My friend Trevor and I were recently discussing how intimidating starting out collecting miles and points can be.
-With that in mind I present a new series: Today’s To-Do.
+This post is part of the Today’s To-Do series.
 Each post I’ll lay out one task that will get you closer to traveling more for less.

 The Deal Mommy is a proud member of the Saverocity network.